esacdab/cdab-testsuite/Use Cases/Scenario 5 - Interferogram Computation/integration.md

     * For **Sobloo**, the download can be operformed using the DirectData API.

-      Create the following script and run it (set the API key):
+      Create the following script (make sure the API key is set correctly):
       ```python
       import requests
       import re